PabloEmidio/PabloEmidio/README.md

             Hi there, I´m Pablo  Emídio
-              and I love to learn about everything and use what I learned I study from technology to behavioral psychology and businness I wanna be a programming and hacking but not just it This is a little about me
+              and I love to learn about everything and use what I learned I study from technology to behavioral psychology and businness I want to be a programming and hacking but not just it This is a little about me

 ---